-Originally intended as a small book, “Glimpses: In which a Casual Traveler Ruminates on Passing Scenes—1989-2011″, I should like to share it with my readers in a more informal manner as a series of Blogs.
+Originally intended as a small book, “Glimpses: In which a Casual Traveler Ruminates on Passing Scenes—1989-2011″, I should like to share it with my readers in a more informal manner as a series of Blogs accessible from our website.

 Hungary: Szentendre (St. Andrew): Day trip to this one-time fishing village along the Danube just north of Budapest.
 Now an artist colony, the narrow streets that wind up the hill from the river are filled with small shops and artist’s studios.
 Woodstock in Hungary!
 We browse, pick up a few souvenir gifts for family, friends.
 I purchase a small oil, a farmhouse set amongst trees, by some local artist, which now hangs behind my chair in our living room.

 Germany: Berlin: The first time I met Jacky and Jörg was at Xantener Eck, a typical German “pub” during our first trip to Berlin with Heinz Jarczyk.
 We learned that it was only a few doors down from where Jacky lived (Number 22 Xantenerstrasse), and when we asked to have a “typical” Berlin dinner, Jörg recommended we all have an ‘eisbein’.
 Great with me, but when Cornelia discovered that an eisbein was a huge pig hock full of fat, she was a bit taken back (though she made a brave attempt at eating some of it).
 Since that first meeting, Xantener Eck has been a favorite of mine and I enjoy dropping in with Jörg for an afternoon “Grosser Urquell” when time allows.
 On our trip in 2007, I was surprised to learn from Jörg that it was a famous SS “hangout” during the Nazi era.
 This bit of information came out as we were discussing a book that he had lent me during our 10-day stay, Berlin: The Downfall, 1945 by the British author Antony Beevor.